 What is involved in the setup?

 You will need to 1) Accept our Data, Use, and Privacy Policies (five minutes), 2) Complete Your Winery Profile (five minutes), 3) Choose Your Metrics (five minutes), 4) Choose Your Plan (five minutes), 5) Submit Your Data (TBD).

 Whatever is easiest for you.
 Depending on your Point of Sale (POS) system, we might have an automated data feed connection.
 We can also run the reports in your POS for you or we can accept spreadsheets.
 We also have web forms that can be submitted to us or you can enter and submit the data manually.

 You can choose which metrics you want to participate in.
 It’s a give to get model, so if you choose not to submit a metric, you will not see comparisons for that metric.

-We collect 8 Tasting Room and Wine Club metrics per month and your Revenue channel totals:
+We collect eight Tasting Room and Wine Club metrics per month along with your Revenue channel totals: